Solo Swim Ratification and Certification

 Step 1: Contact MSA Before Your Swim

-Swimmers intending to apply for ratification should contact MSA in advance with:
+Swimmers intending to apply for ratification or certification, you should contact MSA in advance with your:

 proposed swim date and location